-Dance IV Grade 12 One credit/One year
+Dance IV Grade 12

 Prerequisite(s): Dance III and instructor permission At this level the student is expected to perform with expression and technical accuracy a large and varied repertoire in a variety of styles, use choreographic principles, processes, and structures as a way to communicate meaning.
 Public performances and participation in activities with a level of difficulty of 5 or 6, on a scale of 1 to 6, will be used as part of assessment.